Christopher Lawford: Personal life

 Lawford was romantically linked to Elizabeth Taylor in 1973.
 He married and divorced three times.
 From 1984 to 2001, he was married to Jeannie Olsson, an ad-sales assistant for New York Magazine.
 They had three children, David Christopher Kennedy Lawford (named after his cousin David Kennedy), Savannah Rose Lawford, and Matthew Peter Valentine Lawford.
 In 2005, he married Russian actress Lana Antonova; they divorced in 2009.
 In 2014, Lawford married yoga instructor Mercedes Miller in Hawaii; they divorced in 2016.
 At the time of his death in 2018, he had been in a relationship with his girlfriend Kyla Resch since August 2017.

 Death

 On September 4, 2018, after experiencing a medical emergency while at a yoga studio, Lawford died of a heart attack in Vancouver, British Columbia.
 At the time, he had been living with his girlfriend in Vancouver where he was working toward opening a recovery center.
-Patrick Kennedy told the Associated Press that Lawford had been doing "hot yoga, which he did often, but the strain of it 'must have been too much for him at that point'".
-Lawford's cousins Maria Shriver, Patrick Kennedy, and Kerry Kennedy took to Twitter after his death, honoring Lawford's work in addiction recovery.
+Patrick J. Kennedy told the Associated Press that Lawford had been doing "hot yoga, which he did often, but the strain of it 'must have been too much for him at that point'".
+Lawford's cousins Maria Shriver, Patrick J. Kennedy, and Kerry Kennedy took to Twitter after his death, honoring Lawford's work in addiction recovery.